SSG-DRD-IOT/lab-eis-configurations-overview/explore_IEdgeInsights.md

  22     },
 ```

 Here is an example of two cameras.
-The first camera uses RTSP and the second camera uses serial communications
+The first camera uses RTSP and the second camera uses serial communications. both have a bypass filter defined.
 ```json
 2     "/VideoIngestion1/config": {
   3         "ingestor": {